HeIsAChar/stuff-dump/discord-themes/readme.md

-# Discord Themes
+# Discord Aero

-Yo, this is where I put my discord themes, fo shizzo my nizzo.
+This is a theme for people who dislike flat aesthetics, and like some of that skeuomorphism and gradients.